These are additional notices applicable to this website.

 Ohio State has, over the past three years, developed a full funding continuum with 8 funds to support the development of concepts from early stage to end product or company.
 This funding continuum supports our researchers and entrepreneurs through the commercialization process and reduces risk for those interested in investing or licensing these technologies.

 The Accelerator Awards is a funding program based upon the idea that an initial amount of capital, strategically focused, can make a large difference in advancing a technology along the commercialization pathway.
-The Accelerator Award is designed to provide funding to further develop and validate promising technologies over a 6- to 12-month timeline.
+The Accelerator Award is designed to provide funding to further develop and validate promising technologies over a 12-month timeline.
 Through this mechanism, the unlicensed inventions may become more marketable to potential licensing and/or business partners.
 The Accelerator Awards program is aligned with the mission and goals of the Ohio Third Frontier Technology Validation Start-up Fund (TVSF) found here.

 Faculty and staff of The Ohio State University and its affiliated organizations who have filed an invention and/or Intellectual Property Disclosure Form with the TCO.